Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Summary and Discussion

 \subsubsection{Mesoscale Dynamics}

 Potential vorticity is conserved in the absence of diabatic processes and friction - \citep{Ertel, HMcI}.
 The dominant intellectual prejudice in Physical Oceanography is to regard frictional processes as being essentially diabatic in nature and sufficiently weak within the oceanic interior that potential vorticity modification following a parcel occurs only at the boundaries.
-Within this eddy only paradigm, we have a robust understanding of nonlinear transfers from baroclinic to baroropic eddies and an upscale (inverse) energy cascade coinciding with a downscale (forward) potential enstrophy cascade. \citep[e.g][]{charney1971geostrophic,Rhines79,Salmon}.
-On the other hand, if mesoscale eddies are coupled to the internal wavefield as described here, then the enstrophy cascade can be short-circuited.
-One relevant question is, ``at what scale does mesoscale eddy - internal wave coupling compete with nonlinearity on the slow manifold?''
-An answer using an idealized 2-layer quasi-geostrophic model in a LDE setting \citep{arbic2013eddy} is that a horizontal viscosity of 40 m$^2$ s$^{-2}$ can quantitatively impact nonlinear energy transfers at the deformation scale.
-A further answer here is that potential enstrophy dissipation occurs at the energy containing scales of the internal wavefield.
+Within an eddy only paradigm, we have a robust understanding of nonlinear transfers from baroclinic to barotropic eddies and an upscale (inverse) energy cascade coinciding with a downscale (forward) potential enstrophy cascade. \citep[e.g][]{charney1971geostrophic,Rhines79,Salmon}.
+Our prognostic model indicates that internal waves extract energy from the mesoscale eddies at the horizontal and vertical scales that characterize baroclinic instability and potential vorticity fluxes, complicating this eddy only paradigm.

-This statement should give the reader pause.
-It begs for further numerical investigation using regional models nested with larger - scale (global) numerical simulations with realistic tides, topography and atmospheric forcing.

-Our assessment of implications is made concrete by the LDE being located in the Southern Recirculation Gyre of the Gulf Stream.
-Similar implications likely attend to standing meanders of the Antarctic Circumpolar Current \citep{thompson2014equilibration, marshall2017eddy} and represent a fundamental departure from the zonal mean paradigm of earth system behavior.